durandkwok-snowflake/SnowGit-Demo/README.md

 # SnowGit Demo
   ### You can use Snowsight to integrate a Git repository with Snowflake.

-## With SnowGit read-only in Snowsight user can now:
+## With SnowGit which is currently read-only in Snowsight, user can now:

 *Connect to an existing git repository via the Create object → Git Repository flow in the UI